Continually Updated Clinical Reference

 Delivery problems

-Neurological symptoms during the neonatal period have a strong association with prenatal developmental deviations and later neurological integrity and intellectual level.
+Neurologic symptoms during the neonatal period have a strong association with prenatal developmental deviations and later neurologic integrity and intellectual level.
 For these reasons, infants with perinatal problems need a thorough examination for dysmorphic features and close follow-up because multiple disabilities might become evident later in life.

 Other perinatal problems

 Retinopathy of prematurity (formerly referred to as retrolental fibroplasia) was seen frequently when the use of 100% oxygen in neonates was common, resulting in blindness.
-It often is associated with other CNS damage, mental retardation, and other developmental problems.
+It is often associated with other CNS damage, intellectual disability, and other developmental problems.
 Infants with extremely low birth weight are at risk for intracranial hemorrhage and hypoglycemia resulting from a lack of hepatic glycogen storage.
 These neonatal problems may have results similar to those of asphyxia.
 Hyperbilirubinemia may result from increased destruction of red cells (eg, hemolysis due to maternal-child blood group incompatibility) or decreased excretion of bilirubin (eg, due to an immaturity of liver function).
-The brain damage that may ensues results in manifestations of various degrees, including CP, sensorineural hearing loss, and mental retardation.
+The brain damage that may ensue results in manifestations of various degrees, including CP, sensorineural hearing loss, and intellectual disability.

 Postnatal Causes